Its-Just-Nans/test-z3/README.md

 # test-z3

-Just a some test on the z3 library with little benchmark and a weird way to solve sudoku.
+Just a some test on the z3 library with little benchmark and a weird way to verify sudoku.

 ## Usage